pri-k/docs-mysql/backup.html.md

     $ mysql -u root -p -h $MYSQL_NODE_IP < user_databases.sql
     ```

+  - Flush privileges in order to re-apply user privilege grants.
+This needs to be done since the backup process ports over the system tables using INSERT statements (and not GRANTs):

+    ```
+    $ mysql -u root -p -h $MYSQL_NODE_IP -e "FLUSH PRIVILEGES"
+    ```

 ### <a id="examples"></a>Examples ###

   More examples can be found in the [MariaDB documentation](http://mariadb.com/kb/en/mariadb/mysqldump/#examples).